Outlook.com: Windows Live Hotmail

 Microsoft's new email system was announced on November 1, 2005, under the codename "Kahuna", and a beta version was released to a few thousand testers.
 Other webmail enthusiasts also wanting to try the beta version could request an invitation granting access.
 The new service was built from scratch and emphasized three main concepts of being "faster, simpler, and safer".
 New versions of the beta service were rolled out over the development period, and by the end of 2006 the number of beta testers had reached the millions.

-The Hotmail brand was planned to be phased-out when Microsoft announced that the new mail system would be called Windows Live Mail, but the developers soon backtracked after beta-testers were confused with the name change and preferred the already well-known Hotmail name, and decided on Windows Live Hotmail.
+The Hotmail brand was planned to be phased out when Microsoft announced that the new mail system would be called Windows Live Mail, but the developers soon backtracked after beta testers were confused with the name change and preferred the already well-known Hotmail name, and decided on Windows Live Hotmail.
 After a period of beta testing, it was officially released to new and existing users in the Netherlands on November 9, 2006, as a pilot market.
-Development of the beta was finished in April 2007, Windows Live Hotmail was released to new registrations on May 7, 2007, as the 260 million MSN Hotmail accounts worldwide gained access to the new system.
+Development of the beta was finished in April 2007, and Windows Live Hotmail was released to new registrations on May 7, 2007, as the 260 million MSN Hotmail accounts worldwide gained access to the new system.
 The old MSN Hotmail interface was accessible only by users who registered before the Windows Live Hotmail release date and had not chosen to update to the new service.
-The roll-out to all existing users was completed in October 2007.
+The rollout to all existing users was completed in October 2007.

 Windows Live Hotmail was awarded PC Magazine's Editor's Choice Award in February 2007, March 2007, and February 2011.

 In 2008 it was announced that the service would be updated with focus on improving the speed, increasing the storage space, better user experience and usability features, and that sign-in and email access speeds would be up to 70 percent faster.
 The classic and full versions of Windows Live Hotmail were combined in the new release.
 As a result of user feedback, Hotmail was updated so that scrolling works for users who have the reading pane turned off.
 It was also expected that Hotmail team would be moving the advertisement from the top of page to the side, adding more themes, increasing the number of messages on each page and adding the ability to send instant messages from the user's inbox in future releases.